Haselnussbomber/HaselTweaks/README.md

 - Automatically update portrait when the Gearset was updated
   Only works for gear sets that are not linked with a glamour plate.

+### Prevent Reel-In from Movement

+Prevents reeling in your fishing rod if you accidentally move.

 ### Reveal Duty Requirements

 Reveals duty names in duty finder, which were shown as "???" to prevent spoilers.
 Useful for unlocking Mentor roulette.